Degree Requirements - Undergraduate

 I. Business Core Courses [Link to College of Business Forms]

-• The Business Profession Sequence
+• The Business Acumen Sequence

 • ACCT 41 - Introduction to Accounting I